Focus Features: History

-Focus Features was formed in 2002 by James Schamus and David Linde and formed from the divisional merger of USA Films, Universal Focus and Good Machine, as well as several assets of the Vivendi-affiliated film studio StudioCanal.
-USA Films was created by Barry Diller in 1999 when he purchased Interscope Communications, certain assets of the film division of Propaganda Films, October Films and Gramercy Pictures from Seagram and merged the three labels together; USA Films was led by Scott Greenstein.
+Focus Features was founded in 2002 by James Schamus and David Linde and formed from the divisional merger of USA Films, Universal Focus and Good Machine, as well as several assets of the Vivendi-affiliated film studio StudioCanal.
+USA Films was created by Barry Diller in 1999, when he purchased Interscope Communications, certain assets of the film division of Propaganda Films, October Films and Gramercy Pictures from Seagram and merged the three labels together; USA Films was led by Scott Greenstein.
 Universal Focus was the specialty film arm of Universal Pictures that was created in 1999 as Universal Classics, which was led by Paul Hardart and Claudia Gray, to replace the October Films label in order to get a group of titles to be distributed by USA Films, focused on the marketing of niche-based acquisitions by Universal Pictures International, Working Title, WT2 Productions, Revolution Films and DNA Films, and eventually rebranded into Universal Focus by 2000.

 In March 2004, Focus Features revived Rogue Pictures as a genre label, which was once used by October Films in the late 1990s.
 Rogue Pictures would be led by the same team who led the standard Focus management.

-On October 2, 2013, James Schamus was fired from his position as CEO of Focus, with the New York offices being shut down in the process.
-He was succeeded by Peter Schlessel, whose company FilmDistrict would be merged into Focus and folded into the trade name High Top Releasing.
-This became effective in January 2014, and several titles developed under FilmDistrict would be released under Focus.
-Under Schlessel, the company began to acquire films with a wider commercial appeal, much like his previous company.
-In May 2015, Gramercy Pictures was revived by Focus as a genre label, that was on action, sci-fi, and horror films.

-In February 2016, Focus merged with Universal Pictures International Productions as part of a new strategy to "align the acquisition and production of specialty films in the global market".
-Following this, along with several disappointing box office returns, Schlessel was let go from the company and replaced with Peter Kujawski.

-In April 2017, Vine Alternative Investments re-acquired the pre-2008 Rogue film library from Focus Features.

-Focus World
+The first film released under this label was Seed of Chucky.

+2010s

-In August 2011, Focus Features launched Focus World, a label focusing on the video on demand market with initial plans to distribute 15 films per year, with one film being released per month.
+In August 2011, Focus Features launched Focus World, a label focusing on the video on demand (VOD) market with initial plans to distribute eight to 15 films per year, with one film being released per month.
+The first titles released under this label were Russian film Black Lightning and Brazilian film Adrift.